hpreston/nso-getting-started/04c-mvu.md

 1. In the `Details` section, you'll find a device by device breakdown of what the problems are.
 This is shown in a `diff` format, where lines with a `+` indicate missing configuration.
 If there were configurations on the devices that should **not** be there, they'd be indicated with `-`.

+    > Note: Even though there are different CLI device types being evaluated (IOS, NX, ASA), NSO standardizes the "native" configuration into a uniform data model, in Junos curly-bracket style, when showing the diff.

     ```diff
     Device dmz-rtr02-1